 - Click OK.

-- Repeat steps a-h for all locations to which you plan to restore helper machines.
+- Repeat steps from a to i for all locations to which you plan to restore Linux machines and click Next.

 - At the Deploy step of the wizard, wait until Veeam Backup & Replication configures the helper appliance in Microsoft Azure.
 The appliance will remain powered off until you start restoring Linux machines to the necessary location in Microsoft Azure.